Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Estimation Methodology

 The isotropic kernel shown in Fig. \ref{fig2:conv}(a) says that the speed in cell $(x,t)$ is correlated with the speeds observed \textit{anywhere} in the shaded rectangular region $I_{\mathrm{iso}}$.
 This assumes that a speed variation (such as that caused by slowdowns or speed-ups) at $(x,t)$ can propagate at unbounded velocities in the space-time plane.
 However, this is not true in real traffic.
 In real traffic, (i) the speed/density variations propagate at finite velocities that are less than or equal to the free-flowing vehicle speed, and (ii) vehicles respond (predominantly) to frontal stimuli with a delay (approximately equal to the reaction time of driver).
 The former condition is called hyperbolicity and the latter is called anisotropy.
 Hyperbolicity is a necessary but not sufficient condition for anisotropy in traffic flow models \cite{hoogendorn2013ani,daganzo1995req,treiber2013traffic}.
 The use of local kernels (i.e., kernel dimensions $\ll$ the dimension of space-time plane) captures the hyperbolicity property, whereas anisotropy can be captured by modifying the kernel shape as discussed below.

 The actual propagation velocity of speed variations depends on the traffic state (i.e., speed or density).
-We assume here that the traffic at any point in the space-time plane is either in free-flow or is congested.
+We assume that traffic at any point in the space-time plane is either in free-flow or is congested in relation to the Fundamental Diagram.
+There are different traffic conditions associated with free-flow and congestion, respectively.
 Then, a speed variation in cell $(x,t)$ propagates downstream (i.e., in the direction of traffic) in free-flowing traffic and upstream (i.e., in the opposite direction of traffic) in congested traffic.
 This is an empirically and theoretically established feature of traffic \cite{newell1993simplified,treiber2002filter,trieber2011filter,daganzo2005variational,daganzo2005var_bott}.
 Thus, the extent of the space-time plane correlated with cell $(x,t)$ depends on whether the traffic state is free-flow or congested.
 The respective correlated regions are shown in Fig. \ref{fig2:conv}(b) and Fig. \ref{fig2:conv}(c) as shaded areas $I_{\mathrm{free}}$ and $I_{\mathrm{cong}}$.

-The regions $I_{\mathrm{free}}$ and $I_{\mathrm{cong}}$ are bounded by the free flow traffic speed $c_v$ and the backward shockwave velocity $c_w$ \cite{hoogendorn2013ani,treiber2013traffic}, respectively.
+The regions $I_{\mathrm{free}}$ and $I_{\mathrm{cong}}$ are bounded by the free flow traffic speed $c_v$ and the backward shockwave speed $c_w$ \cite{hoogendorn2013ani,treiber2013traffic}, respectively.
 The speed in cell $(x,t)$ influences the region $I_\mathrm{free}$ downstream, and the region $I_\mathrm{cong}$ upstream.
 Likewise, the regions $I_\mathrm{free}$ upstream and $I_\mathrm{cong}$ downstream influence the speed in cell $(x,t)$.
 In summary, the speed predicted in cell $(x,t)$ is correlated with the speeds observed anywhere in $I_\mathrm{free} \cup I_\mathrm{cong}$.
-We use this knowledge of space-time correlations in designing an alternate and more \textit{correct} kernel (in the traffic sense) for the Deep CNN model in Fig. \ref{fig1:cnn}.
+We use this knowledge of space-time correlations in designing an alternate and causally \textit{correct} kernel (in the traffic sense) for the Deep CNN model in Fig. \ref{fig1:cnn}.
 We refer to this as the \textit{anisotropic kernel}, and represent it by the tensor $\Theta_{\mathrm{ani}} = [\Theta_{\mathrm{ani}}^{(l)}]_l$.
 The corresponding convolution operation is slightly modified from \eqref{eqn1:conv} as,

 where the effective influence region is defined as $I_\mathrm{ani} := I_\mathrm{free} \cup I_\mathrm{cong}$.
 This way, we direct the convolution operator to consider only that portion of the space-time plane which is relevant for the speed interpolation according to traffic physics.